Frequently Asked Questions

 Before you arrive home with your new hound, you should have designated a safe, quiet, warm place to put a soft, thick bed down for your dog.
 Once home, help your greyhound by being calm and give them time to explore without making any demands.
 Before you go to bed take your greyhound out for a last toilet visit.
 How well you manage on the first night sets the pattern for the future.
 Don’t make a fuss when you leave them to go to bed.
-After all, your greyhound slept on their own in kennels so they are used to being alone at night.

 When any dog enters a new home, whether it is a puppy that the parents have bought, or whether it is an older rescue dog, it is important that parents put the rules in place to help keep their children safe.
 Just like us, dogs sometimes do not like to have their space invaded.